woehrl01/symmetric-ds/README.md

  * Make sending data loads cleaner
    * Remove the concept of initial load and reverse initial load from sym_node_security in favor of some type of
  * Clean up DDL Utils
-   * Faster
-   * More accurate
+   * Faster, more accurate
-   * Support reading metadata about triggers
+   * Support triggers and procedures
-   * Automatic DDL replication
 * Architect to support new features
   * Separate the configuration datasource from the runtime datasource
     * Do not require SymmetricDS tables to be installed on a target database